tinykite/botanic-romantic/foraging-for-beginners.md

 Extra caution is advised for plants that share family members with poisonous plants.
 Sweet cicely, for example, is a member of the wild carrot family (which includes some toxic cousins) and should always be identified with the aid of a photo reference.

-In general, if you’re new to plant identification, try to get your hands on a reputable guidebook or region-specific online resource (we’ve created a list of reputable websites here) for in-depth instructions on how to “key” or identify your plant.
-You can also check out United Plant Savers, another great resource, for invaluable information on medicinal plants at risk of extinction.
+In general, if you’re new to plant identification, try to get your hands on a reputable guidebook or region-specific online resource for in-depth instructions on how to “key” or identify your plant.
+You can also check out [United Plant Savers](https://www.unitedplantsavers.org), another great resource, for invaluable information on medicinal plants at risk of extinction.

 (FYI: All the plants listed in Botanic Romantic are abundant and ecologically appropriate to harvest in the Midwest.)